42thcoder/oss-ruby-sdk/docs/GettingStarted.md

 The three main concepts of OSS are the service, buckets and objects.

 ### Service

 The service lets you find out general information about your account, like what buckets you have.

+See `Service.buckets` `Service.owner`

 ### Bucket